karayabin/universe-snapshot/universe/Ling/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/Where/apply.md

 Note2: the query portion returned by this method is sql safe (i.e. protected against sql injection by using :markers).

-Note3: the appended query parts are separated using the AND combination operator.
+Note3: the appended query parts are separated using the AND combination operator by default.